pouriya/restcommander/README.md

 # Configuration
-For simplicity, All configuration options have a default value, and you do not need to configure everything.
+For simplicity, Every configuration option has a default value.
+So you do not need to configure everything.
 RestCommander can be configured from commandline options via `playground` subcommand:
 ```shell
 $ restcommander playground -h